misselvexu/mixmicro-apollo/docs/en/usage/dotnet-sdk-user-guide.md

 The above diagram briefly describes the principle of Apollo client implementation.

-1. The client and the server maintain a long connection, so that the first time to get the configuration updates pushed. (achieved through Http Long Polling) 2.
+1. The client and the server maintain a long connection, so that the first time to get the configuration updates pushed. (achieved through Http Long Polling) .
 2. The client also regularly pulls the latest configuration of the application from the Apollo Configuration Center server.
    * This is a fallback mechanism to prevent the configuration from being updated due to the failure of the push mechanism.
-   * The client will report the local version of the timed pull, so in general, for the timed pull operation, the server will return 304 - Not Modified
+   * The client will report the local version of the timed pull, so in general, for the timed pull operation, the server will return 304 - Not Modified.
    * Timing frequency is pulled every 5 minutes by default, client can also set `Apollo.RefreshInterval` through App.config to override it in milliseconds.
 3. The client will save the latest configuration of the application in memory after getting it from the Apollo Configuration Center server
-4. The client will cache a copy of the configuration obtained from the server on the local file system
-   * 4. The client will cache a copy of the configuration obtained from the server in the local file system.
-In case of service unavailability or network failure, the configuration can still be restored locally
+4. The client will cache a copy of the configuration obtained from the server in the local file system.
+In case of service unavailability or network failure, the configuration can still be restored locally.
-5. The application can get the latest configuration from the Apollo client, subscribe to configuration update notifications
+5. The application can get the latest configuration from the Apollo client, subscribe to configuration update notifications.

 # V. Local Development Mode